anjali-hole/Project_2024-honors-group3/Report.md

 - **Bitonic Sort (Peter)**: A divide-and-conquer algorithm implemented using MPI that sorts data into many bitonic sequences (the first half only increasing, the second half only decreasing).
 It then creates alternating increasing and decreasing sequences out of the bitonic sequences to create half as many bitonic sequences, but twice the size.
 It keeps repeating this process until there is one large bitonic sequence left, at which point it creates one final increasing sequence.
 For the parallel version I'm implementing, instead of one value each process will keep a sorted list, and when two processes compare lists the smaller sequence will hold a sorted list where all the elements are smaller than the elements in the bigger sequence.
 - **Sample Sort (Kyle)**: A divide-and-conquer algorithm implemented in MPI that splits the data into buckets based on data samples, sorts the buckets, and then recombines the data.
 - **Merge Sort (Anjali)**: A parallel divide-and-conquer algorithm implemented using MPI for efficient data distribution and merging where each process independently sorts a portion of the data, and MPI coordinates the merging of subarrays across multiple processors on the Grace cluster.
-- **Radix Sort (Yahya)**: A divide-and-conquer algorithm implemented with MPI that sorts an array of integers digit by digit, using counting and prefix sums instead of direct comparisons to determine sorted order.
-Data distribution is determined by digit values, with each process responsible for certain digits.
+- **Radix Sort (Yahya)**: A divide-and-conquer algorithm implemented with MPI that sorts an array of integers digit by digit, using a counting sort for each digit instead of direct comparisons to determine sorted order.
+Data distribution is determined by number values, with each process responsible for a certain range of values.
 - **Column Sort (Harsh)**:  A multi-step matrix manipulation algorithm implemented using MPI that sorts a matrix by its columns, redistributes it through a series of transpositions, and applies strategic global row shifts
 #### Team Communication
 - Team will communicate via Discord (for conferencing/meeting)